-Discrimination based on disability (specify) Discrimination based on age (specify) Retaliation because you filed a complaint or asserted your righ ts (specify) Violation of the Boy Scouts of America Equal Access Act (specify y) 5.
+Discrimination based on disability (specify) Discrimination based on age (specify) Retaliation because you filed a complaint or asserted your rights (specify) Violation of the Boy Scouts of America Equal Access Act (specify) 5.
 Please describe each alleged discriminatory act.
-For each action, p date(s) the discriminatory act occurred, the name(s) of each persor why you believe the discrimination was because of race, disability, a please provide the names of any person(s) who was present an act(s) of discrimination. n(s) involved and, age, sex, etc. Also
+For each action, please include the date(s) the discriminatory act occurred, the name(s) of each person(s) involved and, why you believe the discrimination was because of race, disability, age, sex, etc. Also please provide the names of any person(s) who was present and witnessed the act(s) of discrimination.